This thread has been bookmarked. Visit your bookmarked threads to review.

 HmmI have to be honest, being skimming is only done when oil / crap has been introduced into the system due to repairs its not really a high item on my list.

 I'd much rather see them produce a quality 3 pass steam boiler for natural gas / propane!
 Maybe even throw something extra in like a condensate preheater via exhaust too.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.